tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

 This command will uninstall Braiins OS from the miners, that are specified in the *listOfMiners.csv* file and install a default stock firmware.

+**Warning:** The stock firmware that's installed when you uninstall Braiins OS+ is not suitable for mining!
+Upgrade to a newer version of stock firmware for your specific hardware model before you start mining.

 .. _bosbox_configure:

 ===========================================